gamroyan/cognizantGenAIExternRepo/Fine-Tuning-BERT/BERT-Writeup.md

 This kind of system could be used by customer support teams to identify users having bad experiences, track the performance of newer shows, and highlight top-rated content based on more positive reviews.

 To stimulate a more efficient, production-ready model, I experimented with the ```distilibert-base-uncased``` BERT variant.
-Although it's performance was a little worse than the original ```bert-based-uncased```, it trained faster and used much less memory.
+After doing a lot of research, I decided this would be the best alternative since it had a faster inference and requires less compute to train.
+Although it's performance was a little poorer than the original ```bert-based-uncased```, it trained faster and used much less memory.
 This makes it better suited for real-time applications, where speed and resource constraints matter.

 ### Fine-Tuning this BERT Model
+As seen in ```DistiliBERT-fine-tuning.py```, the main differences from the original model is how I adjusted training parameters for efficiency.
+With a shorter max sequence length and fewer (2) epochs, the training time was much more efficient and the model was still accurate.
+Using the same ```bert-base-uncased``` model would still work, but the ```distilibert-base-uncased``` was a practical alternative which I favored for this project.